 For hot days you should try gazpacho – a thick soup made from vegetables that is typically served cold.

 This punch is made up of red wine and chopped fruits, and sometimes other spirits depending on the house style of the bar or restaurant you’re in.
-It’s delicious, colorful and pairs well with tapas.
+It’s delicious, colourful and pairs well with tapas.

 Which country is the better destination depends entirely on what you want from your vacation.

 Greece has over 6000 islands, and the coastline is spectacular.
-It also has great hiking opportunities, and tends to be cheaper than Spain.
+It also has great hiking opportunities, and tends to be a cheaper destination than Spain too.